Roxana1981/jsgame/README.md

 The following features are considered for future developments, in order to improve the game and enhance user experience:

-1. Sizing of the images displayed in the game interface could be improved to create additionl wow factor.
+1. Sizing of the images displayed in the game interface can be improved to create additionl wow factor.
-2. Styling could be enhanced with focus on increasing the retro feel of the game.
+2. Styling can be enhanced with focus on increasing the retro style of the game.
-3. Favicon icon could be added to this project to create individual feel for this game.
+3. Favicon icon can be added to this project, to create individual feel for this game.
-4. Game messaging could be also improved, with text changes to increase retro feel of the game and also to enhance user experience.
+4. Game messaging can be improved to enhance user experience.
-5. There is a scope to improve responsive user experience specifically for smaller devices in order to better balance text and images on the screen.
+5. There is a scope to improve responsive user experience, specifically for smaller devices in order to better balance text and images on the screen.

 ## Testing